SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/follow-up/look-at-recipient-list.md

 ## Filters

-**Sent**: Activate this filter to show all recipients the mailing was sent to.
+ ***Sent**: Activate this filter to show all recipients the mailing was sent to.

-**Bounced**: Activate this filter to show all recipients for whom the [mailing has been returned undelivered][3].
+* **Bounced**: Activate this filter to show all recipients for whom the [mailing has been returned undelivered][3].
 This may be due to email address errors, spam filters, Internet problems or inboxes being full.

-Some of these problems may be temporary (delivery delays, email server temporarily unavailable etc.), while others are permanent (wrong address, unknown domain etc.).
-In the latter case, you should add the recipients to a new selection and try to find the cause of the problem.
+  * Temporary problems: delivery delays, email server temporarily unavailable
+  * Permanent problems: wrong address, unknown domain.
+Add the recipients to a new selection and try to find the cause of the problem.

-**Read by recipient**: Activate this filter to show all recipients who have opened/read the mailing.
+* **Read by recipient**: Activate this filter to show all recipients who have opened/read the mailing.

-**Ready to send**: Activate this filter to show all recipients to whom the mailing has not been sent yet.
+* **Ready to send**: Activate this filter to show all recipients to whom the mailing has not been sent yet.

-**Blocked**: Activate this filter to show the following recipients:
+* **Blocked**: Activate this filter to show the following recipients:

 * Recipient who have not given their consent to being contacted.
 * Duplicate recipients.